Bas3L3ss/Bas3L3ss/README.md

 ### 💫 About Me

 I'm a passionate Full Stack Software Engineer with a knack for building scalable web applications.
-Currently pursuing my Bachelor's in Computer Science at HCMC University of Technology and Education, I specialize in:
+Looking for remote job opportunities, I specialize in:

 - 🎯 Full-stack web development with modern JavaScript frameworks
 - 🌐 Creating responsive and intuitive user interfaces